Ningsang-Jabegu/TRA-1-OCS-online-birth-registration-system-FrontEnd/README.md

 **Main Features:**

+- **User Registration:** Users can create accounts as `Citizen`, `Guest`, or `Administrator`, with each role providing access to specific system features.
+Additionally, the `Administrator` role includes multiple sub-roles, as defined by the organization head, allowing for more granular administrative privileges.

 - **Dynamic Dashboard Rendering:** The dashboard displays components based on the user's access privileges received from the backend.
 Users see only the features and navigation options relevant to their role (`Citizen`, `Guest`, or `Administrator`).

 - **Role-Based Access:** After login, the frontend uses the access privileges provided by the server to generate the exact set of components and actions each user is allowed.
 For example, only `Administrator` users need to enter a Secret Code (provided by the organization) during registration to create an account.

+- **Secret Code for Administrators:** Only users registering as Administrators are required to enter a secret code provided by the organization.
+This code verifies their role and determines their level of system access.

 - **Birth Registration:** Easily register births online without visiting government offices.
 Submit all required information digitally through intuitive forms.